-- SinterCast Ladle Tracker® and SinterCast Cast Tracker®. - Traceability, process control and troubleshooting for ladles, cores, moulds and - Measuring every step of the foundry process to ensure that only good castings are poured. - Single database to determine the root cause of defects and process bottlenecks. - Applicable to grey iron, ductile iron and CGI foundries, and to other metallurgical facilities such as steel mills and heat treating facilities.
+- SinterCast Ladle Tracker[®] and SinterCast Cast Tracker[®]. - Traceability, process control and troubleshooting for ladles, cores, moulds and castings. - Measuring every step of the foundry process to ensure that only good castings are poured. - Single database to determine and eliminate the root cause of defects and process bottlenecks. - Industry 4.0 for the foundry industry: digital fingerprint of every casting - Applicable to grey iron, ductile iron and CGI foundries, and to other metallurgical facilities such as steel mills and heat treating facilities.